mingyu623/6DMG/6DMG_htk/airwriting_word_based/LeaveOneOut/README.txt

   This script performs emedded restimation of A-Z + multi-lig + fil HMMs using the detected motion words.
   The initial HMMs are copied from previous experiments:
+  [NOTE] This step can be very time consuming!
   1) A-Z and "multi-lig": the HMMs from words_word_based with extension set. e.g., words_word_based/char_lig/[datatype]/Extension/iso/hmm3/hmmdefs_iso
   2) "fil": from Step 2.